 By far Amy Adams’ snub was the most talked about one after the nominations were announced.
 (I’d argue John Goodman’s performance in 10 Cloverfield Lane being completely dismissed by this awards season is the most egregious snub, but I’ll save that rant for another day.)
 Amy Adams had been nominated in all the precursor awards, her film got 8 nominations including Best Picture, and is killing at the box office.
 What more is a girl to do?

 Not saying the other actresses don’t deserve their nominations because at the end of the day this is all subjective shit so no one can be right or wrong.
 Natalie, Isabelle, and Emma were shoo-ins.
 Meryl got in because people adored her Golden Globes performance more so than the actual cinematic performance.
 Ruth Negga was a bit of a surprise.
 Originally Loving was thought to be a main contender this Oscars season, but Negga is the only nomination so good for her.

 You can’t say that any actress stole Amy Adams spot but somehow her absence feels wrong.
-And it was the academy that wronged so they must make it up to her.
-If she had been nominated and then loss it would have been expected.
+And it was the academy that wronged her so they must make it up to her.
+Being nominated and then losing was expected of her this year.
 No harm no foul.
 By being snubbed Amy Adams can say “hey remember 2016, yea you owe me.”